Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Introduction

 Consequently, inspired by the setting of differential transformers \citep{diftrans} and differential amplifiers, we propose Function-word De-Attention (FDA) as the first method to build robust VLMs by refining vision-language alignment.
 Specifically, our FDA works by deploying a parallel pipeline on multi-attention heads within fusion-encoders, calculating the cross-attention between function words and the input images, i.e., distractions.
 We further softmax along the dimensions of visual and textual tokens to highlight the most misleading textual/visual tokens.
 Finally, we subtract the above distractions from the original attention for the output.
 To validate the effectiveness of FDA, we conduct comprehensive experiments on two SOTA baselines, 3 models, 2 tasks, 3 datasets, and 6 attacks.
 Overall, our FDA yields an average 18/13/53\% ASR drop with only 0.2/0.3/0.6\% performance drops on the 3 tested models for retrieval, and a 90\% ASR drop with \textit{better} clean performance on grounding.
-Our FDA is also verified to enhance the zero-shot performance of VLMs.
+We also find that FDA improves the zero-shot performance.